dobios/Dobios/README.md

   - Field: __Hardware Verification / Hardware Compilers__
   - Language: __C++ / MLIR / LLVM / FIRRTL / BTOR2 / SMTLib / SystemVerilog__
   - Description: Augmenting the CIRCT compiler framework to enable the use of formal verification constructs in higher level hardware construction languages.

-#### SURE Sustainable Development Energy Tycoon
-  - Field: __Video Games__
-  - Language: __C#__
-  - Description: Game about managing the impacts of political policies and energy managment choices on the swiss energy grid and society.

 <!---